GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 -----
 -----
 ## LEVEL 5
-This represents Grisham into his career.
+This represents Grisham into his career, just after his lord's victory at Endcrag.

 **Creature Type**: He is a humanoid.